TLanetteRose/SunnysideAgencyLandingPageTLP/README.md

 ### What I learned

 I learned that sometimes less is more and that I needed to trust CSS Grid and Flexbox for positioning my layout.
-I found an example where

-To see how you can add code snippets, see below:
+I tend to rely on padding and margin to place elements.
+I need to practice internalizing positions (absolute and relative) and trusting the power of Grid and Flexbox.
+I also found an example of how to change the hover color for icons.
+I used invert color before with an svg.
+This was useful with an image.
+I included the code snippet below:

 ```css
 img:hover {